mibienpanjoe/Quiz-App/README.md

 # Quiz-App
-A simple and interactive quiz application in HTML , CSS &amp; JS
+Chech the master branch to find the code and the details in readme.md file